 Wisconsin is in the heart of the Midwest, with access to Lake Michigan and a diverse geography.

-Throughout the entire state, there are thousands of attractions you can visit, offering something for everyone whether you prefer sports, the outdoors, museums water sports, festivals, or the dairy that the state is famous for.
+Throughout the entire state, there are plenty of attractions you can visit, offering something for everyone whether you prefer nightlife, outdoors, museums, water sports, festivals, or the dairy that the state is famous for.

-The Wisconsin top 10 attractions cover all of these things with museums for those who want to learn more about a certain subject, sports attractions, and opportunities to spend some time outdoors.
+Below rundown on top 20 attractions in Wisconsin cover all the major sights ranging from museums for those who want to learn about a particular subject, sports attractions, to opportunities for spending some time outdoors.

 Wisconsin Dells is known as the best spot in the state for fun at waterparks, and it is actually the "Waterpark Capital of the World."